An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Printed text or Html

-so some care is needed to manage the layout in the Display.
+So some care is needed to manage the layout in the Display.

 Other Types